scottdh/11ty-sass-template/src/coaching/empower.md

   - "Empower."
 summary: "Unlock your teams' ability to make better decisions, move faster and ship more value to customers sooner."
 programmeDescription:
-  - "<strong>In this coaching programme, we'll dig into your business' current challenges and lay the foundation for empowered, high-performing teams.</strong>"
+  - "<strong>The focus of this programme is to dig into your business' current challenges and lay the foundation for empowered, high-performing teams.</strong>"
-  - "To survive in volatile market conditions where tech, customer expectations and competition evolve at pace, continuous learning and speed are crucial.
+  - "To survive in today's volatile market conditions where tech, customer expectations and competition evolve at pace, continuous learning and speed are essential.
 This is why empowered, self-driven product teams form the backbone of today's most successful tech organisations."
+  - "<h4 class='h5'>Why are empowered teams so much more effective?</h4>"
-  - "These teams aren't simply handed an ever-lengthening list of unproven features to estimate and build, sprint after sprint.
-Such a 'command and control' approach not only leverages just a fraction of what teams are capable of, leading to reduced engagement, but it actively thwarts long term success.
-This is because it robs them of the opportunity to learn, adapt and innovate."
+  - "Empowered teams aren't simply handed an ever-lengthening list of unproven features to estimate and build, sprint after sprint.
+Instead, they're more like special forces units or competitive sports teams.
+They're given a strategic objective to achieve and the autonomy to pursue it, by making fast, informed decisions based on real-time learning."
-  - "Instead, empowered teams are more like special forces units or competitive sports teams.
-They're given a strategic objective and trusted to use their diverse skills and talents to learn from customers, act and adapt fast.... and get the job done.
-Each time, improving their own understanding of customers and what it takes to succeed, by serving them in ways that grow the business."
+  - "This means they're responsible for not only designs and code, but results too. <em>And this changes everything</em>."
+  - "Entrusted with this responsibility, empowered teams excel at <a href='../discover'>discovery</a>, to uncover genuine opportunities and customer needs.
+They experiment rapidly, to refine solutions, minimise risks and maximise results.
+And they collaborate closely with the wider business, taking onboard feedback to improve their own thinking, and feeding back insights to improve others'.
+With each cycle, their understanding of customers and what it takes to succeed improves.
+As does the wider organisation's."
-  - "In short, they're responsible for results, not just code.
-And this changes everything.
-Creating an environment primed for learning, continuous improvement, speed and innovation."
+  - "The result is an organisation primed for learning, continuous improvement, speed and innovation.
+And it's this that leads to better products, built faster, with less waste and greater business success."
   - "<h4>Our challenge</h4>"
 programmeOutcomes:
   - "A visual map of your product and how well it’s performing in key areas, to better support strategic conversations between teams and stakeholders"